 Call us: +1-415-738-4000

-Distributed Ehcache – The data is held in a Terracotta Server Array with a subset of recently used data held in each application cache node.
-The distributed topology supports a very rich set of consistency modes.
+Distributed – The data is held in a Terracotta Server Array with a subset of recently used data held in each application cache node.
+The distributed topology, available with BigMemory Max, supports a very rich set of consistency modes.

 Many production applications are deployed in clusters of multiple instances for availability and scalability.
 However, without a distributed or replicated cache, application clusters exhibit a number of undesirable behaviors, such as: